Harbin: Cuisine

 A popular regional specialty is Harbin-style smoked savory red sausage.
 This product, which is similar to mild Lithuanian and German sausages, tend to be much more of European flavours than other Chinese sausages.
 In 1900, Russian merchant Ivan Yakovlevich Churin founded a branch in Harbin, which was named Churin Foreign trading company (Qiulin Yanghang; Цюлинь Янхан) selling imported clothes, leather boots, canned foods, vodka, etc., and began to expand sales network in other cities in Manchuria.
 The influx of Europeans through the Trans-Siberian Railway and Chinese Eastern Railway, increased demand of European flavor food.
 In 1909, Churin's Sausage Factory was founded, and first produced European flavor sausage with the manufacturing process of Lithuanian staff.
-Since then European style sausage become a specialty of the city.
+Since then, European style sausage has become a specialty of the city.

 A Russian style large round bread 大列巴 dà liě ba, derived from the Russian word khleb for "bread" is also produced in Harbin's bakeries.
 Dalieba is a miche like sourdough bread.
 First introduced to the locals by a Russian baker, it has been sold in bakeries in Harbin for over a hundred years.
 Dalieba's sour and chewy taste is different from other traditional soft and fluffy Asian style breads in other parts of China.

 Kvass, a Russia-originated fermented beverage made from black or regular rye bread, is also popular in Harbin.

 Madier ("马迭尔", derived from "Modern") ice-cream provided in the Zhongyang Street is also well known in northern China.
 This ice cream is made from a specific traditional recipe and it tastes a little salty but more sweet and milky.
 Besides its headquarters in Harbin, it also has branches in other major Chinese cities including Beijing, Shanghai, etc.

-Manchu cuisine has mostly disappeared from Harbin.

 Tourism

-Harbin, the capital of Heilongjiang Province, is situated in the northeast of the Northeast China Plain.
-It is a Famous Historical and Cultural City with an infusion of foreign culture.
-It is also popular as a city universally prestigious for its snow and ice culture.
-Summer and winter are the best occasions to visit Harbin as it is a cool resort in the short lovely summer and a fascinating ice kingdom in the harsh cold and long winter.
+Harbin is a popular domestic tourist destination, particularly in the winter, when there are large-scale ice sculpture displays.
+Harbin also has a large indoor ski park, located inside the Wanda Harbin Mall (counting six ski slants up to 500 m in length).
+During the 2023–2024 winter season, there were 87 million visitors, mostly coming from other parts of China.

-Harbin is known for its European-style structures, for example, the popular Saint Sophia Cathedral, the design on Central Street, and the Baroque compositional complex in Lao Daowai (Old Town).
-Harbin in winter shows a large number of ice figures and offers many ice and snow activities for sightseers.
+Harbin is also known for its European-style structures and designs, such as the popular Saint Sophia Cathedral, Central Street, and the Baroque compositional complex in Lao Daowai (Old Town).

-Along with facilitating the world's greatest Ice and Snow Festival, Harbin flaunts the world's biggest indoor ski park, which is inside the Wanda Harbin Mall (counting six ski slants up to 500 meters in length).